 WEEK TWO: The Hunger Games

 In all cases, participants seemed to experience hunger far more intensely the second week.
-One participant ended up eating his whole healthy lunch, that he had packed for the day, before 10am!
-He joked afterwards that he felt like a starved hunter – during his actual lunch break he ran out to grab an entire organic chicken from Farm Boy!
+One participant ended up eating his whole healthy lunch, that he had packed for the day, before 10 am!
+He joked afterward that he felt like a starved hunter – during his actual lunch break he ran out to grab an entire organic chicken from Farm Boy!

 Amino acids, b12, zinc and iron (found in most animal protein sources) are some nutrients needed for proper liver function, as well as proper muscle tissue repair and energy metabolism.
 Maybe levels of these nutrients and minerals were low and my cells were intuitively screaming for animal flesh?